 (2) CUSIP is a registered trademark of the American Bankers Association.
 CUSIP data herein is provided by CUSIP Global Services, managed by Standard & Poor's Financial Services LLC on behalf of the American Bankers Association.
 This data is not intended to create a database and does not serve in any way as a substitute for CUSIP services.
 None of the Authority, the Commission, the Financial Advisor nor the Underwriters shall be responsible for the selection or the correctness of the CUSIP numbers shown herein.

-(3) Yield shown is yield to first optional call date, January 1, 2016.
+(3) Yield shown is the yield to the first optional call date for each respective maturity as set forth above under "Optional Redemption."